|Father James Renshaw Cox. James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|

 |Fr.
 Cox and the bread line distribution.
 James R. Cox Papers, 1923-1950, Archive Service Center of the University of Pittsburgh|

-Cox took the community organization aspect of his ministry seriously.
-In January 1932, he led some 25,000 unemployed Pennsylvanians, dubbed Cox's Army, on a protest march to Washington DC to encourage Congress to start an extensive public works program and provide direct federal relief to the needy.
+Father Cox took the community organization aspect of his ministry seriously.
+In January 1932, he led 25,000 unemployed Pennsylvanians, dubbed Cox's Army, on a protest march to Washington DC to encourage Congress to begin an extensive public works program and provide direct federal relief to the needy.
 According to news reports, many of the Pittsburgh men wore their WWI uniforms, while others were raggedly clad in blankets and old overcoats against the freezing rain.
 They were accompanied on the journey by two brass bands and some 600 cars and trucks.
-Towns along the way provided shelter and coffee for the men, and the caravan merrily careened past toll collectors on the Turnpike.
+Towns along the way provided shelter and coffee for the men, and the caravan merrily careened fare-free past toll collectors on the Turnpike.

 |Cox's Army in the Capital.
 Image from ExplorePAhistory.com|